mitre/secure-coding-case-studies/STYLE_GUIDE.md

 - Briefly introduce the topic and explain why it is important.
 - Typical introductions are one paragraph in length.
-  - First sentence or two introduces the issue and potential consequence.
+  - First sentence or two introduces the issue and potential consequences.
   - The next sentence or two introduces the weakness type, potentially mentioning its place in the CWE Top 25
   - This is followed by a sentence introducing the software application
   - The final sentence talks about the scope of the case study.